District Attorney Sued in Poker Club Fraud CaseShare this story:

 The lawsuit says Ogg “acted with malice, targeting only the Post Oak Partners and another poker club that refused to keep paying exorbitant fees for fake licenses, while allowing all other poker clubs in Harris County to remain open.”
 That other club was Prime Social, the largest private poker club in Houston.

-“This lawsuit will hopefully force Kim Ogg to have to tell the public the truth about the misuse of law enforcement to punish legal poker rooms whose only crime seemed to be that they stopped paying her campaign fundraiser and consultant,” says Wayne Dolcefino, President of Dolcefino Consulting.
+“This lawsuit will hopefully force Kim Ogg to have to tell the public the truth about the misuse of law enforcement to punish legal poker rooms whose only crime seemed to be that they stopped paying her campaign fundraiser and consultant,” said Wayne Dolcefino, President of Dolcefino Consulting.
 “The county’s top law enforcement officer had an obligation to come clean a long time ago.
 Her refusal to tell the truth speaks volumes.”

 The lawsuit against Ogg and Mireskandari was filed in the 164th District Court with Judge Alexandra Smoots-Thomas.
 Post Oak and Prime Social were raided a year ago.
 Prime Social was closed for months, suffering hundreds of thousands of dollars in damages and legal expenses.